macroflight/psxhacks/README.md

 In order to use frankenusb.exe you probably need to edit frankenusb-frankensim.conf first.

+Also note that the binary packages are usually not updated unless someone asks for it.

 ## Short frankenusb tutorial if you use the binary package